Maff1t/Maff1t.github.io/_posts/2019-07-13-AntiDebugging.md

 ![](https://i.ibb.co/3RSKQ7t/screenshot.png)

 The binary seems to be the classical "CrackMe" style program, where the goal is to find the correct password to unlock it.
-The first thing that I do on those windows programs, is open the debugger and look for API calls like "GetDlgItemTextA" that can read the ASCII string from the input box to check if the password is correct and "MessageBoxA" to print the correct or uncorrect message.
+The first thing that I do on those windows programs, is open the debugger and look for API calls like "GetDlgItemTextA", that can read the ASCII string from the input box to check if the password is correct, and "MessageBoxA" to print the correct or uncorrect message.
 Trying to do it and placing breakpoints we notice that those APIs are in the code of the program, but seems to be unreachable while debugging....Something strange happens behind the scenes...

 ## 1. SetUnhandledExceptionFilter

-Trying to decompile the program with **IDA**, in main function, we can immidiatly notice a call to the windows API **SetUnhandledExceptionFilter(lpTopLevelExceptionFilter)**.
-This API can catch an *unhandled exception* and pass the execution to *lpTopLevelExceptionFilter* (that is a pointer to function).
+Trying to decompile the program with **IDA**, we can immidiatly notice a call to the windows API **SetUnhandledExceptionFilter (lpTopLevelExceptionFilter)** in the main function.
+This API can catch an *unhandled exception* and pass the execution to *lpTopLevelExceptionFilter* (it is a pointer to function).
 This can be a suspicious behaviour, because if a debugger is attached to the process, any exception is handled by the debugger.
 You see the possible anti-debugging trick?

-If in the code we use an *int 3* instruction (otherwise, we raise an exception) and our *lpTopLevelExceptionFilter function is not called, we know that the program is debugged!
+If in the code we use an *int 3* instruction (otherwise, we raise an exception) and our *lpTopLevelExceptionFilter* function is not called, we know that the program is debugged!

 In our case, lpTopLevelExceptionFilter  have this strange code (I skipped some parts):